ropensci/software-review/packaging_guide.md

 can be found at *link*.

 * We recommend not creating `README.md` directly, but from a `README.Rmd` file (an Rmarkdown file) if you have any demonstration code.
 The advantage of the `.Rmd` file is you can combine text with code that can be easily updated whenever your package is updated.

+* Extensive examples should be kept for a vignette.
+If you want to make the vignettes more accessible before installing the package, we suggest creating a website for your package with [`pkgdown`](https://github.com/hadley/pkgdown)

 * Consider using `devtools::use_readme_rmd()` to get a template for a `README.Rmd` file and to automatically set up a pre-commit hook to ensure that `README.md` is always newer than `README.Rmd`.